BitDevsNBO/bitdevsnbo.org/content/2024-05-25-socratic-seminar-7.md

 ## Announcements

-Join us on our Sixth Bitcoin [Socratic Seminar](/about)!
+Join us on our Seventh Bitcoin [Socratic Seminar](/about)!
 A special thank you to our sponsor [Btrust](http://btrust.tech/) for food and refreshments.

 ## Reminders